Top Oil

-Tedcastles Oil Products, Ltd. (Top Oil) is an Irish petrol company founded in 1960 which trades under the brand name "TOP".
-Before a rebranding in 1998, the company traded as "Tedcastle's Oil".
+Top Oil (formally Tedcastles Oil Products Unlimited Company) is an Irish-based petrol company founded in 1960 which trades under the brand name "Top".
+Before a rebranding in 1998, the company variously traded as "Tedcastles Oil Products", "Tedcastles Oil", "Tedcastles" and "T.O.P.", and prior to that as "Tedcastle McCormick".
 Top Oil is a medium-sized Irish distributor of petroleum fuels.